-It is stated that the most decent of all ummah are the companions and that Hazrat Abu Bakr deserved the title of “siddiq” (trustworthy, loyal) because of affirming Hazrat Muhammad’s prophethood and Miraj without any hesitation.
-(1) Although this explanation is short and not clear, we deduce a reason why Abu Bakr was the most decent of all companions from it.
+It is stated that the most virtuous of all ummah are the companions and that Hazrat Abu Bakr deserved the title of “siddiq” (trustworthy, loyal) because of affirming Hazrat Muhammad’s prophethood and Miraj without any hesitation.
+(1) Although this explanation is short and not clear, we deduce a reason why Abu Bakr was the most virtuous of all companions from it.
 This reason is the fact that he was very faithful and submissive.
 His loyalty to Allah and His Messenger was unwavering.
-There are some other reasons which make him the most decent of all companions in addition to these.
-Factors such as that he was a leader in faith, paved way to the good and he played a significant role in the belief of generations after him, he supported the Messenger of Allah both physically and financially in the most risky times, his understanding of Islam and his worshipping elevate him to the highest degree amongst ummah and companions.
+There are some other reasons which make him the most virtuous of all companions in addition to these.
+Factors such as being a leader in faith paved way to the good and he played a significant role in the belief of generations after him; he supported the Messenger of Allah both physically and financially in the riskiest times, his understanding of Islam and his worshipping elevate him to the highest degree amongst ummah and companions.

 At-Taftazani stated that Hazrat Omar was given the title of “Faruq” (discerning truth from falsehood) because he distinguished truth from falsehood in his judgments and causes.
-(2) This points out to that he deemed truth, Islam which is the truth more important than anything and that he submitted himself to the truth.
-When he converted into Islam, he challenged fearlessly Kuraish and the whole world in the name of theirs (3).
-It is understood that how he sided with the truth and how strongly he believed in truth.
-This indicates that this was one of his superiorities.
+(2) This points out to the fact that he deemed truth, Islam which is the truth more important than anything, and that he submitted himself to the truth.
+When he converted to Islam, he challenged Quraish and the whole world fearlessly (3).
+It is understood how he sided with the truth and how strongly he believed in truth.
+It indicates that this was one of his superiorities.
 (4)

-Then he stated that Hazrat Othman firstly married Ruqiyya, a daughter of the Messenger of Allah, and when she died, he married his other daughter Ummu Gulsum and thus he was named “Zinnurayn” (having two lights), and that the Prophet said “If I had one more daughter, I would marry her to you again”.
-(5) We deduce from this that the Prophet was very pleased with Hazrat Othman; he loved him a lot, and appreciated him.
+Then he stated that Hazrat Uthman firstly married Ruqiyya, a daughter of the Messenger of Allah, and when she died, he married his other daughter Ummu Kulthum and thus, he was named “Dhinnurayn” (having two lights), and that the Prophet said “If I had one more daughter, I would marry her to you again”.
+(5) We deduce from it that the Prophet was very pleased with Hazrat Uthman; he loved him a lot, and appreciated him.
 Of course, he would not love anyone because of his personal interests.
-Hazrat Muhammad’s dearest friends were true believes and people with taqwa.
-If he loved Hazrat Othman, appreciated him and stated that he was pleased with him, we need to follow the Messenger of Allah and appreciate Hazrat Othman, love him and have high opinions of him, and we should not criticize him.
-If the Prophet loved him that much and married his daughters to him, this shows that he was a true believer and he had taqwa; because Muslims do not marry their daughters to unbelievers.
-This means he was a believer.
+Hazrat Muhammad’s dearest friends were true believers and people with taqwa.
+If he loved Hazrat Uthman, appreciated him and stated that he was pleased with him, we need to follow the Messenger of Allah and appreciate Hazrat Uthman, love him and have high opinions of him, and we should not criticize him.
+If the Prophet loved him that much and married his daughters to him, it shows that he was a true believer and he had taqwa; because Muslims do not marry their daughters to unbelievers.
+It means he was a believer.
 He was a muttaqi (one with taqwa; God-conscious) as the Messenger of Allah put it.
 And angels respected him (6).

-At-Taftazani then stated that Hazrat Ali al-Murtaza was one of good servants to Allah and proved his sincerity.
-(7) Nasafi and other ahl-i sunnah interpreters of Quran named Hazrat Ali as Murtaza in order to stress that Allah and His Messenger were pleased with him (8).
+At-Taftazani then stated that Hazrat Ali al-Murtaza was one of the good servants of Allah and proved his sincerity.
+(7) Nasafi and other ahl as-sunnah interpreters of the Quran named Hazrat Ali as Murtaza in order to stress that Allah and His Messenger were pleased with him (8).
 Allah and His Messenger love Hazrat Ali a lot.
-He loves them both a lot, too and pleased them.
-This was mentioned in hadiths, too (9).
-Taftazani states that Hazrat Ali was outstanding in his worship, sincerity and asceticism.
-One who is loved by Allah and His Messenger, one with whom they were pleased, and one who was son-in-law of the Messenger of Allah was of course a true believer, God-conscious and worthy of praise and love.
-Moreover, Allah the Glorious stated that he was friend to the Messenger of Allah (10).
+Ali loves them both a lot, too and pleased them.
+It was mentioned in hadiths, too (9).
+Taftazani states that Hazrat Ali was outstanding in his worshipping, sincerity and asceticism.
+One who is loved by Allah and His Messenger, one with whom they were pleased, and one who was the son-in-law of the Messenger of Allah was of course a true believer, God-conscious and worthy of praise and love.
+Moreover, Allah the Glorious stated that he was a friend of the Messenger of Allah (10).

 2) Some hadiths point out to caliphs’ order of virtuousness:

-If hadiths are examined for the purpose of this issue, it will be seen that they have got signs pointing out to the degrees and order of caliphate of four caliphs:
+If hadiths are examined having the issue of superiority, it will be seen that they have got signs pointing out to the degrees and the order of the caliphate of four caliphs:

 Hazrat Ali, the father of Muhammad bin Hanafiyya, was asked: “Who is the most virtuous person after the Messenger of Allah?”
-Hazrat Ali answered clearly by listing in order “Abu Bakr, Omar and Othman.”
-(12) The hadith related to the ones given the tidings of deserving Heaven states that the first to arrive at Eris Well was Abu Bakr, then Omar and then Othman.
-(13) This may be an indication of their order of virtuousness.
-Moreover, one day the Messenger of Allah, Abu Bakr, Omar and Othman climbed up Uhud Mountain.
+Hazrat Ali answered clearly by listing in order “Abu Bakr, Umar and Uthman.”
+(12) The hadith related to the ones given the tidings of deserving Heaven states that the first to arrive at Aris Well was Abu Bakr, then Umar and then Uthman.
+(13) It may be an indication of their order of virtuousness.
+Moreover, one day the Messenger of Allah, Abu Bakr, Umar and Uthman climbed up Uhud Mountain.
 Then when the mountains started to tremble, the Messenger called to the mountain: “Stop O Uhud!
-There are the Prophet, Siddiq and two martyrs on you!”
+There is the Prophet, Siddiq and two martyrs on you!”
 (14)

-Bukhari mentioned the names of companions in the hadith above in this order: “Abu Bakr, Omar, and Othman.”
-Also, the Messenger of Allah mentioned Abu Bakr after himself in the hadith above, and after Abu Bakr, mentioned Omar and Othman.
-Is it not a sing of Abu Bakr’s superiority that the Prophet mentioned him right after himself?
-Moreover, this hadith harbingered that Hazrat Omar and Hazrat Othman were going to be martyred.
+Bukhari mentioned the names of the companions in the hadith above in this order: “Abu Bakr, Umar, and Uthman.”
+Also, the Messenger of Allah mentioned Abu Bakr after himself in the hadith above, and after Abu Bakr, mentioned Umar and Uthman.
+Is it not a sign of Abu Bakr’s superiority that the Prophet mentioned him right after himself?
+Moreover, this hadith harbingered that Hazrat Umar and Hazrat Uthman were going to be martyred.

-In another hadith narrated from Hazrat Ali, the Messenger of Allah (pbuh) said: “I became one with Abu Bakr and Omar.
-I worked with Abu Bakr and Omar.
-I walked with Abu Bakr and Omar…” (15) This indicates that Abu Bakr ranks in first place in terms of superiority and then comes Omar amongst other companions and the ummah.
+In another hadith narrated from Hazrat Ali, the Messenger of Allah (pbuh) said: “I became one with Abu Bakr and Umar.
+I worked with Abu Bakr and Umar.
+I walked with Abu Bakr and Umar…” (15) It indicates that Abu Bakr ranks in first place in terms of superiority and then comes Umar amongst other companions and the ummah.

-Again in another hadith from Bukhari’s book, Abdullah bin Omar narrated: “He said: ‘We would not deem anyone equal to Abu Bakr, and then to Omar and then to Othman in the time of the Prophet (pbuh).
+Again in another hadith in Bukhari’s book, Abdullah bin Umar narrated: “He said: ‘We would not deem anyone equal to Abu Bakr, and then to Umar and then to Uthman in the time of the Prophet (pbuh).
 After that, we quit comparing the companions of The Messenger of Allah according to their superiority.”
-(16),
+(16)

-When this hadith is taken into consideration, there are several aspects one comes up with:
+When this hadith is taken into consideration, there are several aspects that come into one’s mind:

-Second: Abdullah bin Abbas, while narrating the hadith, firstly mentions Hazrat Abu Bakr, and then caliphs in order.
-It can be deduced from this that Hazrat Abu Bakr was the leading one in virtuousness and also that Abdullah bin Abbas agreed with it.
+Second: while narrating the hadith, Abdullah bin Abbas firstly mentions Hazrat Abu Bakr, and then the caliphs in order.
+It can be deduced from it that Hazrat Abu Bakr was the leading one in virtuousness and also that Abdullah bin Abbas agreed with it.

-Third: According to this hadith, the four caliphs are superior to all companions.
-And the degree of superiority between them is based on this order.
+Third: According to that hadith, the four caliphs are superior to all companions.
+And the degree of superiority between them is based on that order.

-Fourth: Companions deemed the companions in question superior to others according to the given order; however, they did not ever compare other companions in superiority.
-This problem of superiority emerged later.
+Fourth: The Companions of salaf deemed the companions in question superior to others according to the given order; however, they did not ever compare other companions in superiority.
+The problem of superiority emerged later.
 (18)

 The order of their caliphate, their works and services during their caliphates and events that occurred during their caliphates can also be considered to be signs of their virtuousness.

-After discussing this problem, at-Taftazani says: “Salaf (companions and tabiin) agreed on Othman’s superiority over Ali and accepts their order of caliphate as it is.
+After discussing this problem, at-Taftazani says: “Salaf (companions and tabiin) agreed on Uthman’s superiority over Ali and accepted their order of caliphate as it was.”
 (19) Then he explains how each of them was promoted to caliphate one by one.
-In his opinion, the caliphate of the four caliphs was the result of consensus of Islamic scholars.
+In his opinion, the caliphate of the four caliphs was the result of the consensus of Islamic scholars.
 Conflicts and wars which happened related to the caliphate of Hazrat Ali were not because of disagreement over his caliphate indeed, but because of the fault in deduction (of judgment; ijtihad).”
 (20)

-As it is seen, Taftazani considers wars during the time of Hazrat Ali as the result of deduction and faults in deduction, like other ahl-i Sunnah scholars.
-It is not meant to criticize and oppose to the companion here; conversely, it is meant to exalt him.
-Taftazani blames them with hypocrisy and heedlessness.
+As it is seen, Taftazani considers wars during the time of Hazrat Ali as the result of deduction and faults in deduction, like other ahl as-Sunnah scholars.
+It is not meant to criticize and oppose the companion here; conversely, it is meant to exalt him.
+Taftazani blames them for hypocrisy and heedlessness.
 He states that Hazrat Ali was right on his judgment and Muawiya was faulty in his judgment.
-Muawiya, who was faulty in his judgment, is not criticized or blamed with straying and hypocrisy but commemorated nicely as a mujtahid, because mujtahids will earn sawabs even though they are faulty in their judgments.
-A mujtahid who made a mistake in his judgment cannot be blamed with straying or hypocrisy.
+Muawiya, who was faulty in his judgment, is not criticized or blamed with straying and hypocrisy but commemorated nicely as a mujtahid, because mujtahids will earn thawabs even though they are faulty in their judgments.
+A mujtahid who made a mistake in his judgment cannot be blamed for straying or hypocrisy.
 (21)

 “Muhammad is the Prophet of God, and those who are with him are strong against unbelievers, [but] compassionate among each other.
 You will see them bow and prostrate themselves....” (surah-al-Fath)